danilodeLuca/ifood-backend-score-test/README.md

 ## Non functional requirements

 Your service(s) must be resilient, fault tolerant, responsive.
 You should prepare it/them to be highly scalable as possible.
-The score update rate should be closest possible to "real-time", balancing your choices in order to achieve the expected scalability.
+The score update relevance should be closest possible to "real-time", balancing your choices in order to achieve the expected scalability.

 ## Constraints